theneru/StateOfDecay2ModsDeprecated/Darkside Mod Information.md

 ~ Plague Heart has increased zombie spawn with nearly no cooldown
 ~ Plague Heart gas damage increased and deals plague damage
 ~ Plague Heart can spawn up to 8 Blood Ferals max
 ~ All Freaks can now spawn in the field.
+(Except for Blood Ferals)
 ~ The amount of Ambient Zombies spawned is greatly increased
 ~ Ferals have increased Car Dodge Cooldown
 ~ Hordes and Special Infected are more pronounced